AndrosDe/DjangoBlog/README.md

 ## Setting up basic Django Project and Deploying to Heroku

 <strong>Warning: Terminal command update</strong><br>
-Since this video was created, Django has introduced a new version that will be automatically installed if you use the command in the video.
+Since this video was created, Django has introduced a new version that will be automatically installed if you use the command in the video.<br>
-To ensure that you get the same version of django and gunicorn used in this video and so that nothing breaks as you do the walkthrough, instead of the command pip3 install django gunicorn, please use this:
+To ensure that you get the same version of django and gunicorn used in this video and so that nothing breaks as you do the walkthrough,<br> instead of the command pip3 install django gunicorn, please use this:

 ### pip3 install 'django<4' gunicorn
 This will install Django 3.2 which is the LTS (Long Term Support) version of Django and is therefore preferable to use over the newest beta Django 4.